Pure Functions

 • Reader monad: Calculations that read from the environment.

 The concept of the monad is from the category theory.
-The category theory is a part of the mathematic that deals with objects and mapping between the objects.
-Monads are abstract data types (type classes), which transform simple types into enriched types.
+Category theory is a part of mathematics that deals with objects and mapping between objects.
+Monads are abstract data types (type classes), transforming simple types into enriched ones.
 Values of these enriched types are called monadic values.
 Once in a monad, a value can only be transformed by a function composition in another monadic value.

-This composition respects the special structure of a monad.
-Therefore, the error monad will interrupt its calculation, if an error occurs or the state monad builds its state.
+This composition respects the particular structure of a monad.
+Therefore, the error monad will interrupt its calculation if an error occurs or the state monad builds its state.

 To make this happen, a monad consists of three components: